eapache/starscope/doc/USER_GUIDE.md

 Specifying `-l` or `--line-mode` places you into line-oriented mode, letting you run multiple queries without reloading the database each time.
-In line mode, input is normally a query of the form `TABLE QUERY`, or a special command starting with a `!`.
-Recognized special commands generally map to non-line-mode
+In line mode, input is normally a query of the form `[FILTERS] TABLE QUERY`, or a special command starting with a `!`.
+Recognized special commands generally map to non-line-mode options:
-options:
  * `!dump [TABLE]` - same as the `--dump` flag
  * `!export FORMAT[,PATH]` - same as the `--export` flag
  * `!summary` - same as the `--summary` flag